-The central theme of my research is how cells cope with the severe consequences of transcription blocking DNA damage.
-We focus on how Transcription Coupled Repair (TCR) and the related DNA damage response (DDR) are regulated by post-translational modifications (PTMs) and protein-protein interactions in the context of chromatin.
+The main research focus of my lab is to study how cells cope with the severe consequences of transcription blocking DNA damage.
+We focus on how how TBLs are repaired by Transcription Coupled Repair (TCR) and the related DNA damage response (DDR) are regulated by post-translational modifications (PTMs) and protein-protein interactions in the context of chromatin.
 Financed by personal grants and using the expertise acquired during my PhD, I studied the role of ubiquitylation in DNA-repair and DNA damage-associated signaling (Marteijn, JCB,2009 and van Cuijk, Nat.Com,2015), which also resulted in the identification of the novel TCR factor UVSSA, which is mutated in the UV-sensitive syndrome (Schwertman, Nat.Gen,2012).
 This finding formed the scientific basis to establish my independent research group that studies how cells deal with transcription-blocking DNA lesions (TBLs) and resulted in my appointment as Associate Professor in the Department of Molecular Genetics.
 My lab studies how TBLs are repaired and what their consequences are on transcription and DNA damage signaling.
 We focus on how these processes, at the crossroads of transcription and repair, are regulated by post-translational modifications (PTMs) and dynamic protein-protein interactions in the context of chromatin using a combination of state-of-the-art live-cell imaging and quantitative proteomics approaches.
 Recently, we have shown that chromatin remodeling is an essential process during the restart of transcription upon TCR (Dinant,Mol.Cel,2013) and revealed that the spliceosome is a key target of the DDR and defines an R-loop-dependent ATM activation by transcription-blocking lesions as an important event in the DNA damage response (Tresini,Nature,2015).
-These findings, together with the acquired expertise, new methodologies (Wienholz, NAR, 2017), international collaborations and access to state-of-the-art in-house technology platforms, puts me in the unique position to address the highly relevant questions in the TCR field, as described in this proposal, and to build a frame work on how organisms cope with the severe consequences of transcription blocking DNA damage and its contribution to the aging process.
+Using newly developed methodologies that allow single-cell quantification of TCR-activity (Wienholz, NAR, 2017) and live-cell imaging methods to study the effects of DNA damage on transcription using GFP-RPB1 (largest subunit of Pol 2) knock-in cells (Steurer, PNAS, 2018) we will address these highly relevant questions in the TCR field, to build a frame work on how organisms cope with the severe consequences of transcription blocking DNA damage and its contribution to the aging process.